jflanigan/jamr/README.md

 It should take about 3-6 hours to train.
 At the end it will report the performance of the parser.

+Below are the detailed steps if you didn't run the `train` script.

 ##1.
 Preprocessing the data